Natal Border Guard: Interim period

 Following the defeat at Isandlwana the Border Guard was strengthened with additional levies from the interior regions of Natal.
 A contingent at Weenen, formed from men from the disbanded 3rd Regiment NNC and the Newcastle Scouts – an African mounted unit numbering some 50 men – was used to support the Border Guard.
 A number of Zulu-speaking interpreters were posted to the unit on detachment from the Royal Durban Rifles.
 In April the unit received an issue of obsolete Pattern 1853 Enfield rifled muskets, sufficient to arm one quarter of the men.
 Some units of the Border Guard were reinvigorated by the receipt of firearms and asked to join British forces on raids into Zululand.
 Chelmsford was in favour of this but opposition from Bulwer and Frere confined the Border Guard to Natal.
 By May 1879 the expanded unit numbered some 7,700 men.

 The Border Guard had acted in support of a British raid into Zululand in March by garrisoning the drifts on a 60 mi stretch of river.
 Later in the month a unit was ordered by British Major Twentyman to cross the river and burn some Zulu homesteads but refused to do so, in accordance with their standing orders – though the Border Guard did exchange fire with a Zulu force across the river.
 Twentyman protested to the colonial authorities and requested that restrictions be dropped but this was to no avail.
 In April the Border Guard took possession of a fort – known as Fort Montgomery – at the Middle Drift that had been constructed by the NNC to support a raid in Zulu territory.
 During this time there were also Border Guard units at Mgonweni Drift, Kwelbomvu Drift, Shushu, Ngubana Drift and Mpisi Drift.
-Other Border Guard posts were Fort Lucas and Thring's Post Fort in the sixth defensive district.
+Other Border Guard posts were Fort Lucas and Thring's Post Fort in district VI.
 A fallback position for the Border guard was established at Hullett's Stockade in Kearsney on the northern portion of the Natal coast.
 A unit of African Amangwani Scouts formed part of the Border Guard reserve until April 1879 when they were brought under military control to augment the cavalry of the second invasion force.